-Tanzania, widely regarded as the most peaceful black nation in the world and also known as the giant of Africa is very rich in natural resources and human resources with many of it’s potentials unexplored or under-explored.
+Tanzania, widely regarded as the most peaceful black nation in the world and also known as the giant of Africa is very rich in natural resources and human resources with many of its potentials unexplored or under-explored.

 From the South which is blessed with oil and other natural resources to the north which is blessed with gold and other resources to the West, Tanzania is full of opportunities for anyone willing to invest.
 This article reveals the most profitable investment opportunities in Tanzania.

-No matter your budget, there are opportunities you can invest.
+No matter your budget, there are opportunities you can invest in.
 From as little as Tsh.
 100,00 to the big billions of shillings, you can invest in Tanzania and expect a good return on your investment.

 With over 60 million people, Tanzania has the people, manpower, workforce that will help any business thrive.
 The minimum wage in Tanzania is low compared to other nations.
-This means, you can spend less and get more done.
+This means you can spend less and get more done.

-There are numerous government incentives including tax holidays, duty drawbacks, investment allowances, tax exemptions, export development funds, double taxation reliefs and many more.
+There are numerous government incentives including tax holidays, duty drawbacks, investment allowances, tax exemptions, export development funds, double taxation reliefs, and many more.

-Most lucrative investment Sectors In Tanzania
+Most Profitable Investment Opportunities In Tanzania

 Here are the most lucrative investment opportunities in Tanzania:

 Tanzania’s population is estimated to be over 60 million.
 And one of the biggest challenges is feeding this large population.
-Tanzania has been unable to produce enough food for it’s population.
+Tanzania has been unable to produce enough food for its population.

-Agricultural sector is not only the driver of Tanzania’s economy but also the means of livelihood for the majority of Tanzanian people.
-The sector comprises of crop production (industrial & food crops), horticulture, livestock, fisheries and forestry.
-Production of crops and horticulture contributes 29% of Agriculture GDP.
+The agricultural sector is not only the driver of Tanzania’s economy but also the means of livelihood for the majority of Tanzanian people.
+The sector comprises crop production (industrial & food crops), horticulture, livestock, fisheries, and forestry.

 Investing in the Agriculture sector will be a very lucrative venture if well planned and executed.
-Areas of major interest include crops, livestock, transportation, farm equipment and many more
+Areas of major interest include crops, livestock, transportation, farm equipment, and many more

 2. Real Estate

-Real Estate in one of the most profitable investment opportunities in Tanzania.
+Real Estate is one of the most profitable investment opportunities in Tanzania.
 This is because of the booming population.
-And large migration to major cities such as Dar es Salaam, Mwanza, Arusha, Zanzibar and the rest.
-Investment in real estate in major cities can be very lucrative for investors.
+And large migration to major cities such as Dar es Salaam, Mwanza, Arusha, Zanzibar, and the rest.

 3. Oil and Gas

 The Oil and Gas sector is what Tanzania has not taped on yet.
-Both foreign and local investors can key in to the Oil and gas sector in Tanzania and watch their investments grow.
+Both foreign and local investors can key into the Oil and gas sector in Tanzania and watch their investments grow.

 Here are some areas investors can key into in the oil and gas sector